feugy/tabulous/README.md

 ## How to use

-You need Node.js 16+ and NPM.
+You need git, Node.js 16 and PNPM.

 1. Checkout the code: